-In the past we equated man's rights with protection against coercion by his government.
+So what are the rights which man may envision in the century ahead, which he may work towards today.
+But first of all, in the past we equated man's life with protection against coercion by his government.

-The protection of the people against abuse by authority in the world we know today-in a world where destruction is only a half-hour away, as the intercontinental missile flies-we all know that man's rights are affected by forces far beyond those possessed by his own immediate government.
+The protection of the people against abuse by authority but in a world where destruction is only a half-hour away, as the intercontinental missile flies, and the world that we know of today in the headlines of this mornings press, we all know that man's rights are affected by forces far beyond those possessed by his own immediate government.

 We are no longer just children of America.
 No longer just citizens of this republic.
 We are people of the world.
 The events of this week underscore this fact of interdependence.
-We know that every major event-or trend-taking place on this earth sends ripples outward to all places.
-And sometimes it's like a tidal wave that engulfs nations and people.
+We know that every major event -- or trend -- taking place on this earth sends ripples outward to all places.
+And sometimes its like a tidal wave that engulfs nations and people.

-The world is what Wendell Willkie said it was-one world, and it will ever become even more so, smaller, more constricted, much more your world.
+This is what Wendall Wilke said it was.
+One world, and it will ever become even more so, smaller, more constricted, much more your world.

-If we wish man's life therefore to be nourished and not to wither, then I submit that we must move beyond the goals of merely helping mankind resist incursions on his life by his immediate government.
+If we wish man's life therefore to be nourished and not to wither, then I submit that we must move beyond the goals of merely helping mankind resist the incursions on his life, of his immediate government.
 We must move beyond the business of the protection of rights to a much more positive doctrine.
-We must move to the assertion of rights and the extension of them.
+To the assertion of rights and the extension of them.

-In short, we must help man become not just protected, but liberated-emancipated so that he can realize his potential.
+In short, we must help man become not just protected, but liberated.

+Emancipated so that he can realize his potential.

-Now does this seem to be a new and revolutionary doctrine?
+Now does this seem to be a new and revolutionary ou know you have to be careful these days.
+Well let me to this graduating class, it is revolutionary, within doctrine?
 You know you have to be careful these days.
-Well, let me say frankly to this graduating class, it is revolutionary.
+Well let me say frankly to this graduating class, it is revolutionary, within the frame of reference of your revolutionary.
 But it is hardly new.
 It is, in fact, the doctrine of Thomas Jefferson.
-It's the doctrine that proclaims "life, liberty, and the pursuit of happiness" as the inalienable rights of all men.
+Its the doctrine that proclaims "life, liberty, and the pursuit of happiness" as the inalienable rights of all men.

-Gentlemen, you are about to be commissioned in a proud service with the high honors of this republic.
-Life is more than mere existence and survival.
-The liberty we want is not only to be proclaimed; it must be practiced.
-And the happiness that Jefferson spoke of and that we know of is found in the rich life of men who are both secure and free.
+Gentlemen, you about to be commissioned with the high honors of this republic, life is more than mere existence, and survival.
+Liberty that we want is not only to be proclaimed, but it must be practiced.
+And happiness that Jefferson spoke of and that we know of is found in the rich life of men who are both secure and free.
+We do not settle merely for survival.
+Nor is it enough merely to have the philosophical belief in liberty.
+We want happiness.
+Richness, the fullness of a meaningful life.